Rairye/mnl-ws-norm/README.md

 One common way to split (tokenize) strings into individual words (such as in English) in Python is to use the split method; for example -> words_list = “This is my sentence”.split(“ “)

 The split method is convenient and easy when only one type of space is used in the text.
 In the above example, a half-width space is used to split “This is my sentence.” into a list where each element contains only one word.

+However, there may be cases where you need to split words from text data where multiple types of spaces (or other whitespace characters) are used.
+This could be text sources written by multiple authors or text from the Internet (such as customer reviews or social media posts).
+This may also happen in text that was converted from an image or PDF using OCR.